Palette can be consumed via three flexible deployment models:

 There are two main data flows represented in provisioning flow (red) and monitoring flow (green).

 - Provisioning data flow: A tenant user from the browser or API client (e.g., Terraform provider) to configure Cluster Profile, Cloud Configuration (e.g., which cloud account to use, cloud-specific placement settings like VPC, subnet), and cluster specifications (e.g., cluster size, node instance type, etc.).
 This information is sent to Palette.
-In turn, Palette will invoke the cloud API to talk to the cloud endpoint using the cloud credentials specified to provision the EKS cluster.
+In turn, Palette will invoke the cloud API to talk to the cloud endpoint using the cloud credentials specified to provision the Kubernetes cluster.
 Once the cluster is provisioned, a Palette management agent will be pushed and installed in the cluster.
 This agent will receive the Cluster Profile and Cluster Specifications as the desired state from SaaS.
 The agent will further inspect the desired state and pull additional add-on integrations from Palette's public package registry, or optionally a private package registry hosted by the tenant user.
 Once all required add-on integrations are installed, the agent will send a message to SaaS to indicate the full-stack K8s provisioning is completed.

 - Monitoring data flow: The agent will periodically report the cluster health status back to the Palette SaaS platform.
 The agent will also stay in the watch loop to check if the cluster's stat matches the declared desired state.
 If there is any deviation (e.g. a worker node is accidentally shut down by a user directly from the cloud console), the agent can either send an alert message or based on the policy, do auto reconciliation/self-healing to bring the cluster back to match with the desired state.
 If there is an updated Cluster Profile or Cluster Spec, the agent will receive the updated and desired state from SaaS.
 It will then enforce the desired state by making cluster configuration changes accordingly.